Top Things to Do in Jamestown, Virginia: Don’t Miss These Sites

 Jamestown, founded in 1607, was the site of the first permanent English settlement in the New World.

-From that tiny colonial foothold in North America came so much of the good (representative government) and the bad (slavery, conflict with Native Americans) that makes up American history.
+From that tiny colonial foothold in North America came so much of the good (representative government) and the bad (slavery, conflict with Native Americans) that made up American history.

 Historic Jamestowne vs. Jamestown Settlement